codeforamerica/vita-min/docs/deployment.md

 - Demo - an acceptance testing and demonstration environment.
 It remains up to date with `main` thanks to continuous deployment.
   Unlike Staging, it is rarely used for experimentation.
 - Production - the public, visible environment.
 The Production environment is the deploy target of the `release` branch.
-Like other environments, the deployment is performed automatically.

 Links to the environments: